 Maintenance Mode enables you to reduce alert noise during the scheduled maintenance window.
-Alerts generated during maintenance windows would be automatically suppressed hence, no notifications are generated for these suppressed alerts.
-One can quickly list incidents that are in the suppressed state by simply filtering them in the Incident List page.
+Alerts generated during active maintenance windows would be automatically suppressed and hence, no notifications are generated for those suppressed alerts.
+One can quickly list incidents that are in the suppressed state by simply filtering them in the Incidentspage.

-Setting up a Maintenance Mode window for a Service
+To set up a maintenance window for a service:

-(1) Where can I see the suppressed incidents?
+1. Where can I see all the suppressed incidents?

-On the Incident List page, suppressed incidents can be viewed under the Suppressed state as shown below:
+On the Incidents page, suppressed incidents can be viewed under the Suppressed state as shown below:

-(3) Is Maintenance window global to the selected Service?
+3. Is a maintenance window global to the associated Service?

 Yes, it is global to the associated Service.